sogladev/mod-vanilla-naxxramas/.github/README.md

 Some are due to being limited by 335a client.
 Some of these could be fixed by client-side patch

-- [ ] Setting `Expansion = 2` in your `worldserver.conf` is required.
+- [ ] Requires `Expansion = 2` in your `worldserver.conf`.
 Similarly, players must have an account with expansion set to 2.
 For details see https://github.com/sogladev/mod-vanilla-naxxramas/issues/17
 - [ ] Plaguewood Entrance was replaced with a Cauldron.
 The original entrance can be reintroduced with optional/PlaguewoodHub
 - [ ] Icons are different for some spells e.g. Mark of Mograine, Loatheb's Deathbloom
 - [ ] Mechanics: Sapphiron's frost aura should tick every 1s instead of 2s, Blaumeux' Void Zone range should be 3yd instead of 2yd
 - [ ] Some models like Deathknight's use wrath death knight starter gear instead of the original armor set